Stick-To/watershed/readme.md

 # naive implementation of watershed algorithm with matlab

-# the result  is almost no difference with matlab API.
+# the result  is almost have no difference with matlab API.

 myrgb2gray.m         rgb to gray